avantrec/avantrec.github.io/sonoplus-faq/index.md

 ![SonoPlus](/images/AirPlayMenu.png)

 SonoPlus supports multiple simultaneous AirPlay streams from different Apple devices to different Sonos speakers, and works with speakers that are grouped via the Sonos app.

+## How does the SonoPlus AirPlay feature work?

+SonoPlus uses the open source [AirConnect](https://github.com/philippe44/AirConnect) software project to provide AirPlay version 1 capability to all Sonos players.

+SonoPlus detects all Sonos players, and creates AirPlay targets for each of them.
+If an AirPlay stream is started, SonoPlus acts as a bridge between the AirPlay device and speaker, and converts the audio to a streaming format that Sonos can play.

+SonoPlus configures AirConnect to exclude any newer Sonos players that already support AirPlay 2, to avoid any duplication of speakers in the AirPlay menus.

 ## How's the sound quality?